 Arsenic and Old Lace by Joseph Kesselring

 The gallows humor of the WWII era cannot be understated.
 Premiered the same year as Blithe Spirit, Arsenic and Old Lace tells the story of two elderly aunts whose border turns up dead.
 When their nephew finds the body on the cusp of his wedding, the aunts cheerfully inform their nephew that they are, in fact, the ones who killed the man.
-Subtle without being self-serious, this classic black comedy has a film starring Cary Grant, but reading the play is equally enjoyable in my opinion.
+Subtle without being self-serious, this classic black comedy has a film starring Cary Grant.

 The Crucible by Arthur Miller

-Despite the fact that it contains some serious factual errors, The Crucible perfectly captures the hysteria of the Salem Witch Trials in 17th century Massachusetts.
-After a long, hard winter, in January of 1692, a group of girls and young women begin accusing people in their small village of Salem of witchcraft.
+Despite the fact that it contains some serious factual errors, The Crucible captures the hysteria of the Salem Witch Trials in 17th century Massachusetts.
+In January of 1692, a group of girls and young women begin accusing people in their small village of witchcraft.
 Miller saw chilling parallels between the events in Salem and the Red Scare of the 1950s.
 What he wrote emerged as a timeless yet timely tale of the toll hysteria takes on communities.

 “The Yellow Wallpaper” by Charlotte Perkins Gilman